niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Charger Connected](assets/solar_control.jpg){: style="height:350px;width:350px"}

+**1. Battery Connection**

+⚠️ Caution — polarity matters.
+Reversing battery polarity (red to – or black to +) can permanently damage the controller and board and is not covered by warranty.

+**2. Confirm readiness**

+!!! warning
+    "Pre-Check Polarity with a Multimeter"
+    Verify the battery’s voltage and polarity at the terminals before attaching any leads.
+    Ensure all installation steps are complete and all wiring is terminated.
+Do not connect the battery until this point.

+* Identify terminals and leads:

+    * Battery positive (+) terminal.

+    * System leads: red = positive (+)

+**3. Connect the positive lead**

+* Locate the red wire with spade terminal.

+* Align the spade terminal with the positive (+) battery post.

+* Slide the spade connector fully onto the post tab until it is seated.

+* Confirm that no bare wire is exposed.

+**4. Verify power indicators**

-* Connect battery wire as shown.
-Look for light on charge controller and board to indicate sensor is receiving power.
+* Look for the indicator lights on the charge controller and on the main board to confirm the sensor is receiving power.

+* If indicators do not light:

+    * Recheck polarity and terminal tightness
+    * Inspect cable gland seating

+**5. Support**

-* If system does not turn on, contact TXRX for support.
+* If the system still does not power on, stop and contact TXRX support for assistance.
+Do not modify wiring beyond the procedures in this manual.